pusher/chatkit-swift/docs-src/View Models and Providers.md

 For example, the `TypingUsersViewModel`

 - exposes a `String?` describing which users are typing in a given `Room`,
-  - each user is represented by the `name` field from the `User` object,
+  - each user is represented by the `User.name` field
-    - if the `name` field is blank, the value `Anonymous user` is used in place,
+    - if the `User.name` field is blank, the value "Anonymous user" is used in place (configurable via parameter to the view model),
-  - the list of users is sorted by their name, and the list is truncated at a certain number of users to say `... and other users`,
+  - the list of users is sorted by their name, and the list is truncated at a certain number of users to say "and <n> other users",
-  - the string ends with `is typing` or `are typing` as appropriate,
+  - the string ends with "is typing" or "are typing" as appropriate,
   - evalulates to `nil` if no users are typing,
 - has a single delegate method which is invoked when the exposed value changes.

 # Which to use